- Continue Reading

 A study conducted in the city revealed very interesting results.
 The researching team wanted to find whether there existed similarities between rats in the downtown and uptown areas.
 They found that a New York City rat can be identified according to its residents.

 The rat population in NYC adapt to the environments where they live.
-Downtown rats are more used to household trash, unlike the uptown ones that are used to offices.
+Downtown rats are more used to household trash, unlike the uptown ones that are used for offices.

 Devastating Effects of Rats